Select a language:

 Bats: Heroes of the Night

-As the day starts to settle into the night in OC Parks’ Irvine Ranch Open Space, bats awaken, stir and streak into the evening sky.
-Come hear fascinating tales of our flying mammal.
+As the day starts to settle into the night in OCParks’ Irvine Ranch Open Space, bats awaken, stir and streak into the evening sky.
+Come hear fascinating tales of our flying mammals.
 We will head out towards a popular roosting location as we watch our nighttime heroes begin their nightly adventures.
 This program is ideal to visually observe the bats in flight, though bat detectors are available to listen for their high-frequency calls.
 Be prepared to walk about 1/2 a mile.
 Dress warmly as it may be a chilly evening.
-A camping chair is welcome as we will have a short introductory presentation in the staging area before the walk.
+A camping chair is welcome as we will enjoy an extended period of time listening for bats that fly about in the night.

 Please note that you will be asked to adhere to the following measures during the activity in order to participate: